 Diesel has received a bad reputation as of late.
-There’s a lot of talk about “alternative fuels” – which can be great for some districts – yet at the same time, gasoline, propane and compressed natural gas are portrayed as cleaner, more efficient and more sustainable solutions than diesel.
-While other fuel types are clean-burning, the stance that they are significantly cleaner, and well, better than diesel is no longer true.
+There’s a lot of talk about “alternative fuels” in the school bus industry, and while propane and compressed natural gas are indeed great options for some school districts, these fuel types are portrayed as cleaner, more efficient and more sustainable solutions than clean-diesel.
+While other fuel types are clean-burning, the claim that they are significantly cleaner, and well, better than clean-diesel is no longer true.

 Clean-diesel today isn’t what it was 10 or 15 years ago, and in fact, it’s still the best long-term solution for most school districts today.
 Here’s why: